blaze-fire/Explainable-AI/README.md

 The intuition behind the architecture and working is that to provide a general framework that explains a model behaviour (right now support only linear classifier models (LogisticRegression, SGDClassifier, LinearSVC), models which return coefficients after training.

-The Logic is that, when you train a classifier model on a dataset you don’t know its behaviour of predictions, that why the model outputs a particular value.
+Now, when you train a classifier model on a dataset you don’t know its behaviour of predictions, that why the model outputs a particular value.
-So  we provide functions(explain_local, explain_global) to explain the predictions of a model .
+So  we provide functions(**explain_local**, **explain_global**) to explain the predictions of a model .

 # Architecture and working